Fabo Story is a crazy idea dreamed up by a bunch of crazy children’s authors. Our goal is to get kids writing and we’ve got prizes to prove it!

 Melinda can often be found glued to the television, tapping away on a computer keyboard or with her nose in a book.
-She has a cat and a dog, some children and a husband, and lives in Auckland.
-Melinda loves movies and hates driving on motorways and thinks it should be okay to wear pyjamas to work.
-Writing stories is her favourite thing to do and you can find some of her best stories on the shelves in bookshops and libraries, like Clever Moo, Jack the Viking and The Were-Nana (winner of the 2009 NZ Post Children’s Choice Award).
-Melinda is currently looking for the answer to the question ‘Who would win?
-Were-wolves or Gorillas?
+She has a cat, some grown up children and a husband, and lives in Auckland.
+Melinda loves eating chocolate and watching movies, and dislikes driving, earwigs and washing the dishes.
+Writing stories is her favourite thing to do and you can find some of her best ones on the shelves of bookshops and libraries, like A Winter’s Day in 1939 (Winner Librarian’s Choice at the 2014 LIANZA Awards), The Song of Kauri, and Fuzzy Doodle (a 2017 White Raven Book).

 If I wasn’t a writer, I’d be a wildlife photographer.
 My favourite things are animals and words.
 Pictures come next.
 In my book called A Hairy Tale my favourite character has a haircut that makes her look like a baby gorilla called Lulu.
 I had no way of knowing back then that gorillas would turn out to be so significant in my writing.
 I’ve written 13 books and about 130 stories, articles and plays.

 Weng Wai Chan loves to daydream and writing lets her do that and not get told off.
 Lizard’s Tale is her first book and is a 2020 Storylines Notable Book.
 This photo is from a daydream about the sea that she once had.

 FABO is probably the best writing competion I’ve seen yet